zorael/wg-monitor/README.md

 ### notification commands

-A custom command can be supplied to be run instead of sending a batsign when a peer is lost.
-It will be invoked with the body of the notification as its first argument, and then four strings of space-separated peer hashes as arguments 2-5.
+An external command can be supplied to be run instead of sending a batsign when a peer is lost.
+It will be invoked with the body of the notification as its first argument, the number of iterations the main loop has run (starting from 0) as its second, and then four strings of space-separated peer hashes as arguments 3-6.

 In order;

 1. notification body
+2. main loop iteration number (integer)
-2. peers just lost
+3. peers just lost
-3. peers just returned
+4. peers just returned
-4. peers still lost (reminder notification)
+5. peers still lost (reminder notification)
-5. peers present
+6. peers present

-Note that the command will be called by the `wg-monitor` process, and as such by the same user it was started as.
+Note that the command will be called by the `wg-monitor` process, and as such by the same user that was started as.
 This will in all likelihood be **root**, since the program calls itself with `sudo` if it is missing permissions to access the Wireguard interface.
 This imposes some limitations on what kind of commands can be used without environment variable gymnastics.

 To help with this, an [`as-gui-user.sh`](as-gui-user.sh) helper shell script is included in the repository, which can be used to run a command on all currently-running graphical environment displays.
 This makes it possible to send desktop notifications, and an additional [`notify-send.sh`](notify-send.sh) script is included that does just that, using the command-line `notify-send` tool.
 Other methods of notification that can be similarly triggered by running a command can probably trivially be added as separate scripts leveraging `as-gui-user.sh` the same way.